swiss-territorial-data-lab/proj-hetres/README.md

 ```

 ### Getting started
-The following method and scripts was tested on a linux system.
+The following method and scripts were tested on a linux system.

-Once a python environment is created, ensure you have GDAL for Pyhton installed.
-Then, the necessary library can be installed with pip using the file `requirements.txt`.
+Once a python environment is created, ensure you have GDAL for Python installed.
+Then, the necessary libraries can be installed with pip using the file `requirements.txt`.
 Then, the base images can be processed to produce images with the NDVI value.
 Those are used if we choose to filter the images based on thresholds and to calculate the statistics per tree.

 ```